Before 2013, Capital Gains Taxes were simple.

 If you do have a capital gain (or a capital loss) you may have to file the following forms along with your tax return:

-These new rules for capital gains are only a sliver of the changes for high earners brought about by the fiscal cliff.
+These new rules, implemented in the 2013 tax year for capital gains are only a sliver of the changes for high earners brought about by the fiscal cliff.
 Others include a 0.9% Medicare surtax on wages, the phaseout of itemized deductions and personal exemptions, and an increase in the federal income tax rate.
-They won’t affect the 2012 taxes you need to file now, but you should keep them in mind as you plan for the 2013 tax year and beyond.